Croxarens/docker-frontend-tools/README.md

 missing, just add them at the correct place (where all the other `npm install` and `gem install` commands are) and then rebuild the image using:

-`docker build --no-cache -t docker-frontend-tools-legacy-sass-grunt .`
+`docker build --no-cache -t docker-frontend-tools .`

 See what I did here?
 I changed the tag on the image (the `-t` part), so I can have different images with different versions (and use them how I want).